 Apple, which is considered to be a benchmark for electronic gadgets, has applied for patenting of a cutting-edge Machine Learning based Global Navigation Satellite System (GNSS) device.

 At present, almost all the available GNSS systems use Kalmanlinear quadratic estimation filters.
 These navigational systems rely totally on the orbiting satellites, hence, inherently susceptible to inaccuracy due to such large distances between satellites and moving users on the ground.
-Now, Apple, as per the filed patent, seeks to use Machine Learning along with the Kalman filters to improve accuracy of the GNSS devices and bring it down to centimetres from metres.
+Now, Apple, as per the filed patent, seeks to use Machine Learning along with the Kalman filters to improve the accuracy of the GNSS devices and bring it down to centimeters from meters.

 Tall buildings and tree cover can confuse the positioning systems to accurately locate the user.
 So, Apple seeks to generate machine learning models on the device that would predict the user’s location based on training as well as a reference position.

 As of now, GPS is the most reliable and widely used satellite location system, but, Apple’s application, as per filed patent, goes beyond it to include various types of GNSS systems, such that in each case triangulation of satellite data, the machine learning-corrected version will be transmitted to the Kalman filter.
 This would result in a single estimated device location at any time instant, which will be in-line with data from both the current user and the machine’s training.